github/training-kit/paths/merge-conflict/08-ide-atom.md

   1. Open the `_config.yml` file with **Atom**.
   1. Select the **Use me** option for your changes.
   1. Enter `git add _config.yml` followed by `git commit -m "Add my config changes"` and enter enter.
-  1. Congratulations you resolved a merge conflict locally with the Atom editor!
+  1. Congratulations, you resolved a merge conflict locally with the Atom editor!
 ---